Allianz (FRA:ALV) PT Set at €264.00 by Berenberg Bank

-Berenberg Bank set a €264.00 ($264.00) price objective on Allianz (FRA:ALV – Get Rating) in a research note issued to investors on Thursday morning, Borsen Zeitung reports.
+Berenberg Bank set a €264.00 ($266.67) target price on Allianz (FRA:ALV – Get Rating) in a research note published on Wednesday morning, Borsen Zeitung reports.

 Allianz Company Profile